-Schemes for implicitly finding the indices/identities (the "IDs") of neighboring mesh elements (i.e., cells, edges, vertices) are bound to fail...
+Schemes for implicitly finding the indices/identities (the "IDs") of neighboring mesh cells are bound to fail...

 ... so we must find them explicitly through connectivity fields that are the foundation of the MPAS mesh representation.

 Three types of mesh elements are tracked in the mesh representation: